 2 Sharp PencilsThis is a minimum.
 Pens are rarely used in Science 817.

 Mechanical pencils can help with neatness, but it is always a good idea to have some #2 pencils for PSSAs and 4-Sight.

 Replace as needed.

 Remind your brain often to tell your mouth to wait 5 seconds before asking a question or saying "I don't get it."

 | ||Duct Tape|

-You don't really need duct tape for math, but it does solve a lot of problems and is pretty useful for school projects and repairing folders that rip out of binders.
+You do not really need duct tape for science, but it does solve a lot of problems and is pretty useful for school projects and repairing folders that rip out of binders.

 Do NOT lose your packets!
 Students are responsible for making sure homework, packets, and other work is well organized in the correct folders (no loose papers in the binder, backpack, or locker).